• Home

 Let’s Review

 Christians believe that the feast of unleavened bread, which removes sin in our lives because we exchange His righteousness for our sinfulness, was fulfilled in the death, burial, and resurrection of the Lord Jesus Christ, Who made atonement with His sinless blood for all mankind.
 Jesus is the Passover lamb.
 In Contrast, the Passover focuses on the Exodus of Egypt (a type and shadow of what the Lord Jesus Christ would fulfill), which now finds fulfillment in Christ's resurrection.
 Heb 7:26-8:5.[3]
-Christians focus on Easter Sunday because they recognize Christ as the Messiah, and Christ’s resurrection was on Sunday, the first day of the week.
+Christians focus on Easter Sunday because they recognize Christ as the Messiah and Christ’s resurrection is on Sunday, the first day of the week.
 Mark 16:9

-Why don't Christians celebrate the Feast of Unleavened bread?
+Why don't Christians celebrate the Feast of Unleavened Bread?
 The symbolism of yeast is sin.
 Therefore, in preparation for Passover, one is to remove sin in one's life by cleaning your house of all things touched or might have been touched by yeast (ovens, utensils, mixing bowls, etc.).
 If you have ever tried to go a week without yeast products, it is tough to accomplish.
 A person cannot work hard enough to have sin/yeast removed from their life.
 We are thankful for the Lord Jesus's sacrifice as the Passover lamb to wash our sins away with His blood.
 Therefore, this feast is fulfilled in our Lord Jesus Christ.

 We ask the final question, is Easter pagan?
 No. Should Christians celebrate Passover?
 We found that immersing ourselves in learning how Christ fulfilled most feasts is a beneficial experience.
 Seder meals (like the last supper) are informative for Christian believers to understand that Christianity is rooted in Judaism.
 The focus of Passover is the blood on the doorposts.
 The subject of Easter Sunday is the blood of Christ on the cross to forgive our sins and that He is risen from the dead, causing our sin debt to God to be "finished," as Christ said on the cross.
 Christ rose from the dead and was witnessed by over 500 people, which is our promise of eternal life.
 1 Cor 15:6.
 No other person in history was raised from the dead.
 1 Cor 15:13.
 Our God has risen!

 We can focus on the Passover, which points to the lamb's blood in Egypt, or believers in Christ can celebrate the fulfillment of Passover on Easter Sunday and the resurrection of Christ!
-And if you like, add in Easter bunnies and cute eggs for kids that point them to new life in Christ.
+And if you like, add Easter bunnies and cute eggs for kids that point them to new life in Christ.

 Enjoy your holiday.
 People are open this season to know what Easter is about, so share the Good News!
 Christ has risen!